 |Running a retreat

 Carrier Counselor and Trainer

 Currently being in Japan, living as a pro forex trader.
-Recently teaching and mentoring forex trading based on my own experience via YouTube and other social networks.
+Recently started to teach and mentor traders based on my own trading experience by 1 on 1, and group mentoring.

 Timeline and the Story

-first build up the solid base, then repeat high-quality trial and error
+First build up a solid base, then repeat high-quality trial and error

 Every time I start something new, I make sure to investigate and create a solid plan.
-And it makes me confident when it comes to taking it into action for high-quality trial and error, even if it goes wrong.
-And this is the base of my actions in life.
+And it makes me confident when it comes to taking it into action with high-quality trial and error.
+Even if it goes wrong, I learn myself the most from the mistake and I take it into the next level.
+This is the base of all my actions in life.

-It doesn’t change after becoming a pro trade, it’s rather been enforced.
+It never changes after becoming a pro trader.
+It’s rather been enforced.

 4 Phases (A to D) of my life